patchon/pam-onelogin/README.md

 * The configuration file for pam-onelogin is readable by everyone that has access to the system.

+* Using the option 'auto_add_group_to_user' with the group 'wheel' makes the users members of the group 'wheel', however, if you intend to let the users run sudo, you either need to enable "passwordless sudo for wheel", or update the pam-stack for sudo and include the 'pam_onelogin.so' module (this however means that you require two factor auth everytime someone does 'sudo', which may not be what you want).

 * ~~*When authentication is being made against OneLogin, both password **and** OTP is required.
 One could argue (even though it's not implemented at the moment) that you never want to enter your OneLogin password anywhere else